DevCANS/Java-A-to-Z-Resources/14-Multithreaded-Programing/05-Synchronization.md

 }
 ```

 Here, the `call()` method is not modified by `synchronized`.
-Instead, the `synchronized` statement is used inside Caller’s `run()` method.
+Instead, the `synchronized` statement is used inside `Caller`’s `run()` method.
 This causes the same correct output as the preceding example, because each thread waits for the prior one to finish before proceeding.

 ## External Resources